-There seems to be those that like to complicate and others who like to simplify.
+There seems to be those that like to complicate and others who want to simplify.
 The purpose of these different outlooks in life can vary.
 Understanding each skill set brings with it moments of creation and balance.

-A mind that likes complication may do some of the following;
+A mind that likes complication may do some of the following:

 - They over analyse partners, style and their workflow